hacks-guide/Guide-WiiU/docs/extras/dump-games.md

 1. Select the `Game` partition to start dumping.
 1. When finished, exit wudd to the Wii U Menu.
 1. Insert the SD Card into your computer.
-1. Copy the `GMXXXXXXXXXXXXXXXX` folder from `sd:/wudump/WUP-X-XXXX` to the `install` folder on your SD Card.
+1. Copy the `GMXXXXXXXXXXXXXXXX` folder from `sd:/wudump/WUP-X-XXXX` to the `install` folder on the root of your SD Card.
-	- If the `install` folder does not exist, create it.
+	- WUDD does not create an install folder by default.
+You have to create it.
 1. Eject and insert the SD Card into your Wii U.
 1. Open the Wii U Menu and then the WUP Installer GX2 app.
 1. Select your game (`GMXXXXXXXXXXXXXXXX`), press `Install` and confirm with `Yes`.